AlainPinault/MyVim/templates/README.md

 ### These functions do not work properly with any plugin I tried
 ### use them with real vim (ie gvim in windows systems)
 ### use a bash vim and vim the file
-### On the second line type the following command
+### On the second line type the following command or series of character if you prefer (lol)
 # "ayy@a
-### then go to the first file1 and type the following command
+### and then this command or series of character
 # 3@a
 ### Magic has happened
 ### to undo just type u